 PhonoMultimedia

-Magic Lantern Shows with period phonograph recordings have been created for this gallery as examples of what could have been seen and heard by audiences at the turn of the twentieth century.
+Magic Lantern Shows have been created by using period phonograph recordings to combine with period lantern slides as examples of what could have been seen and heard by audiences at the turn of the twentieth century.

-Early Moving Pictures, including some AI colorized, can be watched with added early phonograph recordings.
+Early Moving Pictures, including some AI colorized film, can be watched with added early phonograph recordings.

 Talking Books in this gallery include all recorded books.
-This gallery has also created some multimedia presentations using records which were not originally a "talking book" (e.g., Cal Stewart records have been combined with respective Uncle Josh's Punkin Centre Stories, 1905).
+This gallery has also created some multimedia presentations using records which were not originally a "talking book" (e.g., Cal Stewart records have been combined with respective stories printed in Uncle Josh's Punkin Centre Stories by Cal Stewart, Thompson & Thomas, 1905).

-Other PhonoMultimedia are art, postcards, sheet music and other ephemera accompanied by a variety of recorded words and music.
+Other PhonoMultimedia Presentations are created using art, postcards, sheet music, phonograph attachments, and other ephemera which are accompanied by a variety of recorded words and music.

-PBS Phonograph and Kinetoscope Videos by American Experience are linked to respective PBS previews and excerpts.
+PBS Phonograph, Kinetoscope and related Videos by PBS, American Experience, etc. are linked to respective previews and excerpts.

 Movie and Cartoon Clips with phonograph connections can be viewed by visiting The Phonograph in the Movies for list of movies and cartoons.